AIasd/2020_CARLA_challenge/README.md

 ## Introduction
 This repo consists of code accompanying the submission "AutoFuzz: Grammar-Based Fuzzing forSelf-Driving Car Controller".
+AutoFuzz is a grammar-based input fuzzing tool for self-driving car, which analyzes CARLA specification to generate semantically and temporally valid test scenario.

 ## Setup
+### Requirements
+* OS: Ubuntu 18.04
+* CPU: at least 8 cores
+* GPU: at least 8GB memory
+* Carla 0.9.9 (for installation details, see below)
+* Python 3.7 with packages listed in `requirements.yml`

 ### Cloning this Repository

 Clone this repo with all its submodules